Service Dogs And Animals

 While California laws regarding emotional support animals are rather generous, defining emotional support dogs with the same definition as service dogs, you should be aware that many states are not as accommodating.
 Additionally, federal law does not require any business to allow the same entrance to an emotional support animal that it offers a service animal.
 The exceptions are airplane cabins and rental units covered by the Fair Housing Act, which must allow entry to these animals.

-On the other hand, you do not have to allow an animal — whether a service dog or emotional support animal — to remain in your establishment if the animal poses a threat or is not under the control of its owner.
+On the other hand, you do not have to allow an animal – whether a service dog or emotional support animal – to remain in your establishment if the animal poses a threat or is not under the control of its owner.
 If you are uncertain of your rights and responsibilities regarding the ADA, checking with an attorney is a wise decision.
-A lawyer can advise you on the most current California laws regarding the admittance of service animals to your business.
+At Karlin Law Firm LLP, a lawyer can advise you on the most current California laws regarding the admittance of service animals to your business.